 How to cut the faux rock pump cover

-Before starting with the project I shut of the valves and disconnected to hoses to see if the rock would fit well over the pump and yay it sure did.
+Before starting with the project I shut off the valves and disconnected to hoses to see if the rock would fit well over the pump and yay it sure did.

 I traced the hose inlet and outlet onto the cardboard.
 Keep in mind that you want to have the bottoms open so you can remove the faux rock pool pump cover without having to disconnect the hoses.

-Next, I used the box cutter to cut out those shapes on the cardboard and tried out the template on the pump to make sure I drew them correctly and everything fits.
+Next, I used the box cutter to cut out those shapes on the cardboard.
+Then I tried out the template on the pump to make sure I drew them correctly and everything fits.

-Please make sure you use safety glasses since there are definitely little plastic pieces flying around during cutting that can hurt your eyes.
+Please make sure you use safety glasses!
+There are definitely little plastic pieces flying around during cutting that can hurt your eyes.

 I considered using a jigsaw at first but it vibrates too much and can shred the plastic of the faux rock.
 The Dremel worked wonderfully for me.